marcbourlon/TipTap/README.md

 - _tip_: you touch the sensitive surface, and stay on it.
 Like a mouse _down_.
 - _swipe_: it's like a fast-moving tap.
 You move the finger fast in one direction (top, right, bottom or left) and while moving fast, you tap the screen.
-Your finger draws a "U" in the air, tangenting the screen at the bottom of the curve, gently sliding on it.
-Of course, the library corrects any not accurate direction, and keeps the direction of the biggest movement
+Your finger draws a "U" in the air, tangenting the screen at the bottom of the curve, gently (but quickly and briefly, after all, I said "tangenting") gliding on it.
+Of course, the library corrects any not perfect direction, and keeps the direction of the biggest movement
 - _rotate_: current managing of rotation is not nice.
 I mean, I quickly hacked a modified version of Markus Gundersen touch demo, to allow for zoom and rotate.
 But it's not yet as efficient as was my previous implementation, and I have to merge both.
 Rotation can be done with two or three (or more, but well..) fingers down, and we'll see why it matters.